Non-Asymptotic Guarantees for Reliable Identification of Granger Causality via the LASSO: Prediction Error Analysis of the Full and Reduced Models

 where we split the error $\widetilde{\mathbf{v}}$ into components within $J$ and components within $J^c$.
 Now, since $\widetilde{\mathbf{v}}^{\top}\mathbf{X}_{(1)}^{\top}\mathbf{X}_{(1)}\widetilde{\mathbf{v}}$ is non-negative, we arrive at:

 The rest of the treatment follows the derivation of weakly sparse or compressible models (See, for example, the derivation of the main theorem in \cite{negahban2012}).
-Using the inequality (\ref{eq:compress}), we can write:
+Using the inequality \prettyref{eq:compress}, we can write:

 where the last inequality follows from the fact $\left|J\right|\leq k$.
 This inequality together with the RE condition and $\tau$ satisfying the relation in \prettyref{prop:prediction error}, allows to write: